Albert0i/RU301/topology1.md

 ### IV.
 Summary
-The last piece you need to to config Redis.
+The last piece puzzle is to to config Redis, to name a few:

 redis.conf
 ```